MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtlgenerate8dot3name.md

 ## -returns

 This routine returns STATUS_SUCCESS if a short name is successfully generated.
-It returns STATUS_FILE_SYSTEM_LIMITATION if the system can not generate a unique short name for a given file.
+It returns STATUS_FILE_SYSTEM_LIMITATION if the system can't generate a unique short name for a given file.
 It returns this error after 1 million retry attempts for a single given long name.

 ## -remarks